Hand-Tied Vs Machine-Weft Extensions

 Machine-weft extensions, unlike hand-tied extensions, are named for how they’re made rather than how they’re installed.

-To account for the space needed for the machine, the weft (or band) of this extension is much thicker than the former style, and because of that, they can be cut to the length needed for installation.
+To account for the space required by the machine, the weft (or band) of this extension is significantly thicker than in the former style, and as a result, it can be cut to the required length for installation.

 Affordability